-I think hard-boiling eggs is one of those things that is considered so basic you almost feel silly asking how to do it.
-Bettijo admitted to me a while ago that she didn’t really know how to hard-boil eggs, and we figured there may be some other Supermoms out there also wondering.
+I think hard-boiling eggs is one of those things that is considered so basic you almost feel silly asking how to hard-boil eggs.
+In fact, Bettijo admitted to me a while ago that she didn’t really know how to hard-boil eggs, and we figured there may be some other Supermoms out there also wondering.
 So here is our no-judging primer on how to get the perfect hard-boiled eggs, just in time for Easter.

-:: 17 minutes has been my family’s magic number, but if you like a softer yolk you can cut up to five minutes off this time.
-Bettijo’s family has come to prefer 13 minutes.
+:: 17 minutes has been my family’s magic number, but if you like a moist yolk, you can cut up to five minutes off this time.
+Bettijo’s family has come to prefer 13 minute eggs.

-:: When it comes to easily peeling hard-boiled eggs, older eggs are actually better.
-Bettijo’s family has chickens and they usually leave their fresh eggs to age at least a week before hard boiling.
+:: When it comes to making hard-boiled eggs that peel easily, older eggs are actually better.
+Bettijo’s family has chickens, and they usually leave their fresh eggs to age at least a week before hard boiling.
 Most store-bought eggs are going to be aged enough already.

 :: It is easiest to peel eggs if you gently roll them to crack all over, then run under some water to help you get underneath the membrane and peel the shell off cleanly.

-:: For egg salad sandwiches, use a pastry blender to quickly cut the peeled eggs up into small pieces without mashing them too much.20
+:: For egg salad sandwiches, use a pastry blender to quickly cut up the peeled eggs into small pieces without mashing them too much.

 Now go learn how to make your own Egg Dye with ingredients you probably already have in the pantry!28